alexandrust88/awesome-python/README.md

     * [Python Package Index](https://pypi.python.org/pypi)
 * [pip-tools](https://github.com/nvie/pip-tools) - A set of tools to keep your pinned Python dependencies fresh.
 * [conda](https://github.com/conda/conda/) - Cross-platform, Python-agnostic binary package manager.
+* [Pipenv](https://pipenv.readthedocs.io/en/latest/) - (Python Development Workflow for Humans) is a tool that aims to bring the best of all packaging worlds (bundler, composer, npm, cargo, yarn, etc.) to the Python world.
 * [Curdling](http://clarete.li/curdling/) - Curdling is a command line tool for managing Python packages.
 * [wheel](http://pythonwheels.com/) - The new standard of Python distribution and are intended to replace eggs.